The Juniper Tree (fairy tale): Family conflict in Grimm

-There is an apparent parallel between Grimm's The Juniper Tree and his previous works, familial drama.
+There is an apparent parallel between Grimm's "The Juniper Tree" and his previous works, familial drama.
 Critic Walter Scherf in a study of the introductions of children's literature, noted that out of 176 texts, 169 of them started with a basic family conflict.
-Similar to the plot in Juniper Tree, in Grimm's Hansel and Gretel, the children live with their stepmother who does not like them, and makes a plan to get rid of them.
+Similar to the plot in Juniper Tree, in Grimm's "Hansel and Gretel", the children live with their stepmother who does not like them, and makes a plan to get rid of them.
 She states that in the morning she and her husband will take the children into the thickest part of the forest and leave them there, with the intention that they won't be able to find their way back, and end up starving to death.
-In comparison to the Stepmother in The Juniper Tree who wanted her daughter to inherit everything from the Father, killing the Son in order to guarantee this possibility.
+In comparison to the Stepmother in "The Juniper Tree" who wanted her daughter to inherit everything from the Father, killing the Son in order to guarantee this possibility.

-Original translation and background

-The Juniper Tree is both the title of the collection and a piece of prose within the book.
-The collection of short stories was not written by the Grimm brothers, but instead collected from “various sources… many of which were the original authors.”
-In total, there are twenty-seven short stories spanning three hundred and thirty-three pages.
-The Grimm brothers also used illustrations to add to the overall work.
-According to Grimm, the "illustrations [used are] delicate in detail, imaginative in concept, and truly beautiful."

 Commentary

 Listed below, in alphabetical order, are some examples of commentary written by academic scholars regarding this fairy tale.
-This represents their individual opinions regarding The Juniper Tree.
+This represents their individual opinions regarding "The Juniper Tree".

 Alfred and Mary Elizabeth David

-In Alfred and Elizabeth David's essay, they interpret "The Juniper Tree" as "folk literature for inspiration."
-They believe that the nature and native culture presented in most Grimm fairy tale inspires other artists in their literary endeavors In "The Juniper Tree," this theme of nature is present.
+In Alfred and Elizabeth David's essay, they interpret "The Juniper Tree" as "folk literature for inspiration".
+They believe that the nature and native culture presented in most Grimm fairy tale inspires other artists in their literary endeavors In "The Juniper Tree", this theme of nature is present.
 The Grimm Brothers use the juniper tree as a life source for the mother and the son.
 The use of nature as a life source inspired other literary work such as "Briar Rose".